 Westminster faculty report midterm and final grades for all enrolled students to the Registrar's Office.
 Westminster College does not mail grade reports.
-By entering their confidential username and password, students may access their midterm and final grades through the campus computer network.
-A printable version of the grade report is also available to students on MyWC for hard copy access.
+By entering their username and password, students may access their midterm and final grades in the MyWC student portal.
+A printable version of the grade report can also be created in MyWC.

 Letters regarding academic ineligibility and academic probation will be sent to the student at their legal, home, permanent address and by email.
-International Students should expect any correspondence to be sent to their local address in the United States rather than their legal, home, permanent/campus address, and email.
+International Students should expect any correspondence to be sent to their local address in the United States rather than their legal, home, permanent/ campus address, and email.